Animalso

 Golden Retrievers have high energy levels and they need to burn this energy off.
 Give your dog one or two hours of exercise every day otherwise she’ll mess up your home.
 There’s plenty of activities you can do, as Goldens are great companions for walking, running, playing in the park, swimming, and even hiking.

 Besides running, Golden Retrievers need mental stimulation to thrive.
 You can teach her obedience training by yourself, as these dogs are known to be among the most obedient breeds.
-Another stimulating activity where Golden Retrievers register great results is agility training.
+Other stimulating activities where Golden Retrievers register great results are canine freestyle and agility training.

 Golden Retrievers were bred to work, so they need to be active to stay happy.
 Furthermore, the lack of exercise will generate a series of medical problems, including obesity and other related issues, such as heart disease, high blood pressure, diabetes, or problems with ligaments and tendons.